karomancer/portfolio-nextjs/site/src/content/portfolio/materia-magica.md

 ### Structure first, ornament second

-So far we only talked about design, but I was also hired for my software engineering know-how to not only design and make the art for the clock but also to hook it up myself to the game data.
+So far we only talked about design, but I was also hired for my software engineering know-how to hook up my own design to the game data.

 The game's world data lives in decades-old area files and C tables, and the marketing site is built in php and Laravel, so the first month of my work was dusting off my computer science degree to read C code with more linked lists than I had ever seen in a production database before, writing parsers and collections, generating constant files of worldgate coordinates and moon phase tables, writing utils for Alyrian time conversion...all tested against fixtures cut from the real game files.